 This form of dance is also known as Jagoi.
 It is interesting to know that Manipuri was named after the region of its origin – Manipur which is a northeastern state of India popular for its rich heritage and culture.

-6. Artists Lined Up.
-The festival is organised in front of Chitragupta Temple and Vishwanath Temple.
-This year the stage will be mesmerised with artists like ArushiNishank, Radha-Raja Reddy, Lakshmi Vishwanathan and Darshna Jhaveri.
+The festival is organized in front of Chitragupta Temple and Vishwanath Temple.
+This year the stage will be mesmerized with artists like ArushiNishank, Radha-Raja Reddy, Lakshmi Vishwanathan, and Darshna Jhaveri.

-Anyone who wants to explore the Indian culture in its essence must visit the Khajuraho group of monuments.
-It is located at a distance of 666, 1,151, 1,074, and 1,623 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
+Anyone who wants to explore the Indian culture in its essence must visit the Khajuraho group of monuments in Madhya Pradesh.
+It is located at a distance of 666, 1,151, 1,074, and 1,623 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Let’s see how we can travel here via the following routes.

 Khajuraho has its own airport of the same name (HJR).
 This airport is situated in the Khajuraho, Chhatarpur district and covers an area of up to 590 acres.
 This airport has one asphalt runway with one terminal.

 Many airlines like Vistara, Air India operate to and fro this airport from various places.
 After deboarding your flight, you can easily take some means of public transport to reach your destination.